rezmansouri/dkist-sdb/docs/report_1.md

     FROM granule_1
 ),
 clustered_granules AS (
-    -- Cluster bubbles within each minutely interval by type SELECT
+    -- Cluster granules within each minutely interval by type SELECT
         date_trunc('minute', g.time) AS interval_start,
         unnest(ST_ClusterWithin(g.shape, 100)) AS cluster_geom